Moriz Scheyer: Style and literary milieu

 The fascination with the 'great man' (and sometimes woman) of history is another preoccupation central to Scheyer's work, again one shared with Zweig.
 Zweig's most substantial published books are studies of historical figures: of Balzac, Dickens and Dostoevsky; of Casanova, Stendhal and Tolstoy; of Romain Rolland.
 Each of the above individuals was also the subject of a feuilleton by Scheyer – probably directly inspired by the previous Zweig publication.
 Scheyer's last two books consist largely of essays dramatizing the life-stories of such 'greats'; to the above names are added amongst others those of Baudelaire, Victor Hugo, Rembrandt, Verlaine and Wilde.

-Music plays a pivotal role in Scheyer's world-view, in a way which is impossible to understand outside the culture of early-twentieth-century Vienna.
-Practitioners of classical music – especially the opera – enjoyed enormous popular and intellectual esteem; the composer and conductor were godlike figures, their realm of endeavour lifting them far above normal mortals.
-Scheyer, though not himself a music critic, had a pass to attend dress rehearsals at the Opera; and his rediscovery of music while in hiding, via the radio, is one of the most vivid emotional experiences in Asylum.
-Nowhere is his nostalgia more real than in the evocation of the vanished faces of Mahler – 'the noble, illuminated face – the devotee at the altar of genius' – and of a previous generation of performers at the Vienna Opera.
-Music has the capacity to take him back, but also to take him outside normal reality.
+Music, particularly in the context of early-twentieth-century Vienna, played a pivotal role in forming Scheyer's world-view.
+Practitioners of classical music – especially opera – were popular and held in high intellectual esteem.
+Scheyer, though not himself a music critic, attended dress rehearsals at the Opera.
+In Asylum, he describes performers at the Vienna Opera in nostalgic and awed tones.
+His rediscovery of music while in hiding, via the radio, is depicted as a vivid, emotional experience in Asylum.
+He describes music as something that can return him to his past and take him outside his current reality.

-Music also recurs (in a way which can again be paralleled in Zweig) as a metaphor in his writing: the sound of Nazi boots provides ‘the new theme tune of Parisian life’; and in the camp at Beaune there is the ‘nightly symphony of misery and sorrow, with the rustling of straw running through it like a pedal note on the organ.’
+Music also recurs (in a way which can again be paralleled in Zweig) as a metaphor in his writing: the sound of Nazi boots provides "the new theme tune of Parisian life."
+And, in the camp at Beaune, there is the "nightly symphony of misery and sorrow, with the rustling of straw running through it like a pedal note on the organ."